zenonux/vscode-oss-sync/README.md

    `command/ctrl+shift+p` OssSync:config

-2. create `ossSyncAssets` directory in your project
+2. create `AssetsOssSync` directory in your project

-   move files into `ossSyncAssets`
+   move files into `AssetsOssSync`

 3. use the entry in the context menu to upload file or folder

-   right-click `ossSyncAssets`,run OssSync: Sync
+   right-click `AssetsOssSync`,run OssSync: Sync

 ## Config